Kelly Rose

 About Kelly

-From policy and strategy development through to review and evaluation, Kelly has delivered a broad range of projects.
+Kelly has worked with Commonwealth, state and territory governments and with not-for-profit and community organisations across Australia on the design, implementation, evaluation and review of programs and services.
 She’s experienced in program, service and funding model design as well as reform implementation and sector capability building.

 With a keen mind for strategy and systems, and a sensitive approach to stakeholder engagement, Kelly is an empathetic and compassionate leader committed to delivering high quality work for her clients.